Horopter/RFD/README.md

 Version 2.2 : Conversion of the procedural programming into semi-object oriented programming with <br/> background improvement and code organisation<br/>
 Version 2.3 : Some more conversion to OOP and shooter from villain released as 2D Koch curve.<br/>
 Version 2.4 : Using OOPs, I managed to make an AI that locates the defender and attacks him if he ever stopped. <br/>
+Version 2.5 : Collision detection enabled.
+Technically now, it's a dodge game.
+Some code for offensive mode exists in comments. <br/>